sueszli/notionSnapshot/README.md

  / /|  / /_/ / /_/ / /_/ / / / /   ___/ / / / / /_/ / /_/ (__  ) / / / /_/ / /_
 /_/ |_/\____/\__/_/\____/_/ /_/   /____/_/ /_/\__,_/ .___/____/_/ /_/\____/\__/
                                                     /_/

-       --- Export your Notion pages as HTML files, that look great! ---

 ```

+Export your Notion pages as HTML files - that are styled almost exactly like the original pages.

 <br>